pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

               self.data.append(data)

 We initialize a list to store the Data packets we create.
-For the sake of this example, we'll generate a pre-determined number of packets specified by `maxCount`.
-In a real application, such as serving a large file, `maxCount` could instead be calculated based on the desired Data packet size.
+In this example, we'll generate a pre-determined number of packets specified by `maxCount`.

 Knowing the number of packets to generate ahead of time or that are remaining allows us to inform the consumer of the end of the content